deepsea/spring-boot-log4j2/README.md

 ### Who do I talk to? ###

-* Rchard Lawlor - lawlorichard@gmail.com
+* Richard Lawlor - lawlorichard@gmail.com

 ### How do I get set up? ###